simongravelle/lammps-input-files/colloidal-suspension/nanographene-in-shear-flow/README.md

 ### Contact

 Feel free to contact me by email if you have inquiries.
 You can find contact details on my [personal page](https://simongravelle.github.io/).

+### Citation

+If you use this script, please cite [Gravelle, Kamal, Botto, Violations of Jeffery's theory in the dynamics of nanographene in shear flow, Phys.
+Rev. Fluids 6 (2021) 034303](https://doi.org/10.1103/PhysRevFluids.6.034303)